Counselor Education Program

-We offer two nationally accredited CACREP programs in counseling.
-Our clinical mental health counseling program received CACREP accreditiation in January 2008.
+We offer a nationally accredited CACREP program in clinical mental health counseling.
+The program received CACREP accreditation in 2008 and is accredited through October 31, 2029.
 This program satisfies all the academic requirements leading toward professional licensure as a mental health counselor.

 Benefits of National Accreditation

 National accreditation means high standards, translates into immediate benefits to you in terms of future employment and an enhanced counseling student status.